 Alternatively, you can also travel by train.
 The large cities like Barcelona and Valencia are connected to most other large cities in Spain and there are a lot of lines running every day.
-You can also travel by bus; use our Busbud discount code (for more info, check out our Busbud review) to save on all bus journeys in Spain.
+You can also travel by bus; use our Busbud discount link (for more info, check out our Busbud review) to save on all bus journeys in Spain.

 But frankly, in my opinion, the best option to explore the Spain east coast is by car.
 You can use AutoEurope to compare deals from rental car companies across the region and always make sure you’re getting the best deal.